libdebug/libdebug/docs/source/basic_features.rst

 ===============
 .. _register-access-paragraph:

 libdebug offers a simple register access interface for supported architectures.
 The registers are accessed through the regs attribute of the debugger object.
 The field includes both general purpose and special registers, as well as the flags register.
-For example, for the AMD64 architecture, the following registers are available:

-**8-bit Registers (byte)**
-- al, ah, bl, bh, cl, ch, dl, dh
-- r8b, r9b, r10b, r11b, r12b, r13b, r14b, r15b

-**16-bit Registers (word)**
-- ax, bx, cx, dx
-- bp, sp, si, di
-- r8w, r9w, r10w, r11w, r12w, r13w, r14w, r15w

-**32-bit Registers (dword)**
-- eax, ebx, ecx, edx
-- ebp, esp, esi, edi
-- r8d, r9d, r10d, r11d, r12d, r13d, r14d, r15d

-**64-bit Registers (qword)**
-- rax, rbx, rcx, rdx
-- rbp, rsp, rsi, rdi
-- r8, r9, r10, r11, r12, r13, r14, r15

-**Other**
-- orig_rax
-- rip
-- cs
-- eflags
-- ss
-- fs_base
-- gs_base
-- ds
-- es
-- fs
-- gs
+Effectively, any register that can be accessed by an assembly instruction, can also be accessed through the regs attribute.

 Memory Access
 ====================================